SomeWeekendReading/someweekendreading.github.io/_posts/2024-03-19-surgery-thoughts.md

   _The net result:_ Not much of a sportsball guy myself, but it was nice to know I would be in the care of a warm and friendly man.
-- __OR nurse 2:__ This was a short, cheerfully expressive black woman, with a mild tendency to dance.
+- __OR nurse 2:__ This was a short, cheerfully expressive Black woman, with a mild tendency to dance.
 I absolutely love listening to people's accents, and guessing their history.
 It turns out she's from Haiti, and so the rest of our (short) conversation was in French.
 It quickly became apparent that my very